 “Do you ever stop being so serious and dull?”

 “Do you ever stop being such a prick?”
 I snapped back.

 Dead—really, truly, I should have been dead for that.

 There is sass and banter.
 Understanding that this is a YA, it is important to realise too that this book gets… steamy.
 The description and detail of particular scenes had me a little more hot under the collar than I would definitely like to admit too but it only aids the realness, the emphasis on life and love.

 This book gets us on a deeper level though.
 There is pain, and anger and a soft painters heart.
 It is easy to understand and feel so much in this book, to understand the struggles of a poor family, to understand the blind devotion loyalty of family even in trying times.
 It is easy to understand the thorns that surround us but hard to accept those whole love us regardless of those thorns.

 It is fair to say that in the first book, we are all hoping for the ship between Feyre and Tamlin to sail.
 It begins as a tense relationship between two difficult people but begins to bloom into a soft and gentle kind of love.

 “I was as unburdened as a piece of dandelion fluff, and he was the wind that stirred me about the world.”

 And you know that it will happen but we are glad that it does.
 Feyre finally has the time to breathe, and laugh and appreciate life and Tamlin shows warmth and compassion.
-Like every love story there is problems, but for a shot at happiness we tend to overlook it.
+Like every love story, there are problems, but for a shot at happiness, we tend to overlook it.

 “I didn’t want you to fight alone.
 Or die alone.”